Document your Terraform module in seconds

 - Document version constraints honestly: the lowest Terraform and provider versions you have actually tested against.

-- Outputs are how other modules consume yours, so describe each one’s meaning, not just its name.
+- Outputs are how other modules and root configurations consume yours, so describe each output’s meaning and units, not just its name.